DanialNavari/Python/Assignment-26/README.md

 ```

-> [!NOTE]
+## Gradient.py :
-> Gradient.py : create a color gradient from white to black with the cv2 library
+> create a color gradient from white to black with the cv2 library
 ### ![Global time](./images/gradient_image.jpg)
 ```
 for i in range(255):